Columbia Heights (Washington, D.C.): 20th century

 Upscale development in Columbia Heights circa 1900 was designed to attract upper level managers of the Federal government, U.S. Supreme Court justices, and high-ranking military officers.
-An imposing mansion known as "Belmont" marked the entrance to the neighborhood between Florida and Clifton Streets.
+An imposing mansion, Belmont, marked the entrance to the neighborhood between Florida and Clifton Streets.
 The mansion was emblematic of the confidence that the affluent placed in the concept that Columbia Heights represented the ideal suburb.
-In the early 1900s, many of Washington's wealthiest and most influential people lived in the neighborhood.
+In the early 1900s, many of Washington's wealthiest residents lived in the neighborhood.
 Residents included authors Jean Toomer, Ambrose Bierce, Sinclair Lewis, Chief Justice Melville Fuller, and Justice John Marshall Harlan.

 In 1901, the Commissioners of the District of Columbia renamed streets all over the District in accordance with a newly adopted street-naming system.
-In Columbia Heights, Clifton Street, Roanoke Street, Yale Street, Princeton Street, Harvard Street, Columbia Road, Kenesaw Avenue, Kenyon Street, Dartmouth Street, and Whitney Avenue were renamed Adams Street, Bryant Street, Channing Street, Douglas Street, Evarts Street, Franklin Street, Girard Street, Hamlin Street, Hooker Street, and Irving Street, respectively.
+Roanoke Street, Yale Street, Princeton Street, Kenesaw Avenue, and Whitney Avenue were renamed Euclid Street, Fairmont Street, Girard Street, Irving Street, and Park Road respectively.

 In 1902, there was a building boom in North Columbia Heights, with the expansion of the streetcar down 11th St, 14th St and 16th St. Homes were being built for between $2,000 and $5,000 and a total of five million dollars' worth of homes were being built.